-Oral thrush, also called oral candidiasis, is a yeast infection of your mouth.
-It happens when there’s a buildup of the Candida albicans fungus in the lining of your mouth.
+Oral thrush, also called oral candidiasis, is a yeast infection of the mouth.
+It happens when there’s a buildup of the Candida albicans fungus in the lining of the mouth.

 Oral thrush may occur in adults or children.

 If you have oral thrush, you’ll need antifungal medication to clear the yeast.
-However, you may be able to manage bothersome symptoms with home remedies, too.
+But you may also be able to help manage bothersome symptoms with home remedies.

-Read on to learn how you can treat the symptoms of this condition at home.
+Read on to learn how you can help treat the symptoms of this condition at home.

 It’s important to treat oral thrush as soon as possible to contain the infection.
 Doctors often prescribe antifungal medications in the form of mouthwashes, pills, or lozenges.